Workplace Injuries and Workers' Compensation

 What to expect When You File a Workers' Compensation Claim

-Employees are encouraged to submit the Workers' Compensation Claim Form (DWC-1) to UP within 24 hours after a work-related injury or illness.
+Employees are encouraged to submit the Workers' Compensation Claim Form (DWC-1) to HR within 24 hours after a work-related injury or illness.
 Injured employees have the right to file a Workers' Compensation Claim Form within one year from the date of injury.

 The claims examiner at Sedgwick CMS, CSUMB's workers' compensation carrier, contacts the employee to confirm the claim has been filed and facilitates the claim process.
-The Sedgwick claims examiner and the UP workers' compensation analyst supports employees and supervisors with the reporting and treatment process.
+The Sedgwick claims examiner and the HR workers' compensation analyst supports employees and supervisors with the reporting and treatment process.

 Employees are expected to keep medical and treatment appointments and to contact the provider 24 hours in advance if rescheduling is necessary.
 A work status is required of the employee from the treating physician at the end of each appointment that should be provided to Human Resources or the manager after each medical visit.
-Work restrictions should be provided in writing to UP (ext.
+Work restrictions should be provided in writing to HR (ext.
 3584) or manager prior to beginning work so temporary job accommodations can be facilitated, as applicable.

 A medical history is obtained by Sedgwick and a representative may interview the employee and any witnesses.
 If deemed necessary, the employee is referred to a physician evaluator to determine if the injury or illness arose out of or in the course of employment and should be deemed industrially related.
 The physician receives past medical records and other information relevant to injury/illness, treatment, and a to reach a claim determination.